James A. Berlin

-James A. Berlin (January 7, 1942 – February 2, 1994) was an American scholar, professor, writer, and theorist in the field of composition studies, known for his scholarship on the history of rhetoric and composition theory.
+James A. Berlin (January 7, 1942 – February 2, 1994) was an American scholar, professor, writer, and theorist in the field of composition studies, renowned for his contributions to the history of rhetoric and composition theory.

-Berlin was born in Hamtramck, Michigan and attended St. Florian High School.
-He earned his BA from Central Michigan University and his Ph.D. from the University of Michigan in Victorian literature in 1975.
-He served as a professor of English at Wichita State University, at the University of Cincinnati, where he directed first-year English from 1981 to 1985, and at Purdue University from 1987 to 1994.
-Between Cincinnati and Purdue, Berlin served as visiting professor at the University of Texas and at Penn State University.
+Born in Hamtramck, Michigan, Berlin attended St. Florian High School.
+He earned his BA from Central Michigan University and completed his Ph.D. in Victorian literature at the University of Michigan in 1975.
+Throughout his career, he held positions as a professor of English at Wichita State University, the University of Cincinnati, where he directed first-year English from 1981 to 1985, and Purdue University from 1987 to 1994.
+Additionally, Berlin served as a visiting professor at the University of Texas and Penn State University.

-Along with other leading figures in contemporary rhetorical theory such as Lisa Ede, Robert Inkster, Charles Kneupper, Linda Flower, Janice Lauer, and Victor Vitanza, Berlin participated in an NEH fellowship-in-residence to work with Richard Young on the topic of rhetorical invention.
-It was at this stage in his career that Berlin invested heavily in the work of Karl Marx.
-Later, Berlin would draw upon Göran Therborn's version of Marxist ideology, particularly because Berlin found in Therborn a comrade who recognized the power and function of rhetorical principles.
+Berlin was actively involved in a fellowship-in-residence, sponsored by the National Endowment for the Humanities (NEH), alongside notable figures in contemporary rhetorical theory, including Lisa Ede, Robert Inkster, Charles Kneupper, Linda Flower, Janice Lauer, and Victor Vitanza.
+During this time, he collaborated with Richard Young on the topic of rhetorical invention.
+Berlin's academic journey led him to deeply explore the works of Karl Marx, and he later integrated Göran Therborn's version of Marxist ideology into his research, finding in Therborn a comrade who recognized the power and function of rhetorical principles.

 On February 2, 1994, Berlin died following a heart attack.